-What is APR and how is it calculated on a credit card
+What is APR on a credit card SEO Brief & AI Prompts

-Use this page to plan, write, optimize, and publish an informational article about what is APR on a credit card from the Low APR Credit Cards for Carrying a Balance topical map.
+Plan and write a publish-ready informational article for what is APR on a credit card with search intent, outline sections, FAQ coverage, schema, internal links, and copy-paste AI prompts from the Low APR Credit Cards for Carrying a Balance topical map.
 It sits in the Low APR Credit Card Basics content group.

 What is APR and how is it calculated on a credit card: the annual percentage rate (APR) is the yearly cost of borrowing on a credit card expressed as a percentage—commonly shown between about 12% and 24% for consumer cards—and issuers convert APR to a daily periodic rate (APR ÷ 365) to calculate interest on the card’s balance.
 The APR quoted by the issuer reflects interest only, not fees; interest on most cards is computed using the average daily balance method, so the daily periodic rate is applied to each day’s balance and summed over the billing cycle to generate the interest charge shown on the monthly statement.